 Invoicing = billing your customer

-Record deposits = you physically going to the bank and making a bank deposit
+Record deposits = you physically go to the bank and make a bank deposit